 The circulation system consists of veins, arteries and capillaries.
 Arteries carry oxygen rich blood away from your heart to the extremities of your body.
 Veins carry oxygen depleted blood back to your heart.
 Capillaries are very small veins or arteries.
 They are small enough that the oxygen can diffuse across the capillary wall into the tissue, and the carbon dioxide can diffuse from the tissue back into the blood.
 Capillaries are the structure where this gas exchange takes place.

 However, that’s not all there is to the heart.
 Want to learn more about it?
-Read on ahead.
+Read these Human Heart Facts For Kids

 Interesting Heart Facts For Kids